codebro634/Benchmark_Games/README.md

 ## Installation and Build

 To build the project from source, you will need a C++ compiler supporting the C++20 standard or higher (a lower standard probably works too but we have not tested that).
-The project is self-contained and does not require any additional installation.
+The project is self-contained and does not require any additional installation. *Note: this installation guide has only been tested for Windows and Linux machines*

 To compile with [CMake](https://cmake.org/) you need to have CMake installed on your system.
 A `CMakeLists.txt` file is already provided for configuring the build.